How landlords, estate agents and developers can get ready for viewings, view properties and reopen offices.

 - If a tenant currently resides at the property where the viewing is taking place, the landlord or agent should contact the tenant with sufficient advance notice to explain the process and how the viewing will take place safely.
 This should be managed sensitively.
 The tenant is able to refuse consent for the viewing to proceed, should it negatively impact their health and wellbeing.
 If the tenant is displaying symptoms or is self-isolating visits should not take place until their self-isolation period is complete.

 - Landlords and agents should make efforts to agree with the current occupier or occupiers how the property viewing will take place before the appointment is booked.
 This should include asking whether the property occupier or occupiers are exhibiting symptoms of COVID-19 or self-isolating and if they are, the property viewing should not go ahead.
-Landlord and agents should make efforts to agree whether Personal Protective Equipment (PPE) will be used by the landlord or agent, and whether it will also be distributed to those currently occupying the property, as well as those viewing the property.
+Landlord and agents should make efforts to agree whether Personal Protective Equipment (PPE) will be used by the landlord or agent, and whether it will also be distributed to those currently occupying the property if they are present at the viewing, as well as those viewing the property.

 - If a viewing is accompanied by a landlord or agent, we recommend that the property occupier vacates the property whilst viewings are taking place, to minimise their contact with those not in their household.
 If they remain on the grounds of their property, for example in a garden or driveway, they should maintain social distancing whilst other people are shown around the property.